 Career Outlook and Salary Information

-According to the BLS, employment for general maintenance and repair workers is expected to grow by 6% between 2014 and 2024.
-The BLS reported that the median annual salary for these workers was $36,630 as of May 2015.
+According to the BLS, employment for general maintenance and repair workers is expected to grow at an average rate of 6% between 2018 and 2028.
+The BLS reported that the median annual salary for these workers was $38,300 as of May 2018.

 Aircraft mechanics inspect, maintain and repair different types of aircraft, such as airplanes, jets and helicopters.
 Aircraft mechanics must complete an associate's degree or certificate program in the field.
 These programs typically provide coursework and hands-on training in power plants, airframes, fuel systems, propellers, engines and other related topics.

 The Federal Aviation Administration (FAA) offers exams and certification for individuals who have extensive experience working with power plants or airframes, as well as those who have completed an FAA-approved educational program (www.faa.gov).
 The three-part exams consist of written, oral and practical portions.
 Upon passing the exam, individuals may receive certification for airframe mechanics, power plant mechanics or a combination of both.

 Career Outlook and Salary Information for Aircraft Mechanics

 The BLS predicted that employment for aircraft mechanics and service technicians would grow slower than average by 3% between 2018 and 2028.
 As of May 2018, the median annual salary for aircraft mechanics was $63,060, according to the BLS.